charlescookey/RayTracer/README.md

 ## Overview

 This project contains the implementation of mutliple light transport algorithms, including light tracing, instant radiosity, primary space metropolis light transport.
+A BVH was used to optimisie ray intersection.

 ## Project Structure